j-04/js-mini-projects/README.md

 ### **Bankist Website**

-A simple Bankins Website for Banking application that was made for marketing purposes.
+A simple Bankist Website for the Bankist App that is made for marketing purposes.